 Tipping for good service is expected in India and should preferably be paid in local currency.
 As a general rule we recommend the following tipping guidelines.
 All are per couple: guides around 300-500 Rs per half day tour, or 300-700 Rs per day.
 Accompanying tour escort 500-1000 Rs per day.
 For a driver who accompanies you throughout your tour we recommend 400-600 Rs per day and 200-500 Rs for a local driver.

-In national parks: naturalist 200-500 Rs per game drive, driver 150 Rs per drive, government guide 100 Rs, mahout 200-400 Rs for a 30 minute elephant ride.
+In national parks: naturalist 200-500 Rs per game drive, driver 150 Rs per drive, and government guide 100 Rs.
 All suggestions are per couple.

 Hotel porters are usually given around 20-50 Rs per bag (more in luxury hotels).
 A 10% tip is appreciated in restaurants and for room service, when no service charge is added to the bill.
 In some hotels, particularly in Kerala, and at homestays a communal Tip Box is often provided, usually in Reception.
 At homestays/camps house staff can be tipped around 500 Rs per day between a couple.
 Please give your tip to your host to distribute fairly if a Tip Box is not provided.

 Obviously this is very much a rough guide and you are completely free to give whatever you feel is appropriate.
 You can also tip in US dollars if you need to, please check the exchange rate at time of travel.